Sleep Problems and Cancer Treatment

 Sleeping well is important for your physical and mental health.
 A good night’s sleep not only helps you to think clearly, it also lowers your blood pressure, helps your appetite, and strengthens your immune system.

-However, sleep problems are common among people being treated for cancer.
+Sleep problems such as being unable to fall asleep and/or stay asleep, also called insomnia, are common among people being treated for cancer.
 Studies show that as many as half of all patients have sleep-related problems.
 These problems may be caused by the side effects of treatment, medicine, long hospital stays, or stress.

 Talk with your health care team if you have difficulty sleeping, so you can get help you need.
 Sleep problems that go on for a long time may increase the risk of anxiety or depression.
 Your doctor will do an assessment, which may include a polysomnogram (recordings taken during sleep that show brain waves, breathing rate, and others activities such as heart rate) to correctly diagnose and treat sleep problems.
 Assessments may be repeated from time to time, since sleeping problems may change over time.